 The easy walk allows for relaxed study of breeding species, including a variety of warblers.
-The heavy coniferous component is favored habitat for one of the most beautiful of our warblers: the Blackburnian Warbler.
-Meanwhile, as you approach and parallel the powerline cut, listen for Prairie Warblers “singing the scale,” and Eastern Towhees reminding you to “drink-your-tea.”
+Black-throated Green Warblers and Ovenbirds dominate, but in the heavily coniferous component there is a territory or two of one most beautiful of our warblers: the Blackburnian Warbler.
+Meanwhile, as you approach and parallel the powerline cut, listen for Prairie Warblers “singing the scale,” the happy greetings from Chestnut-sided Warblers, and Eastern Towhees reminding you to “drink-your-tea.”

 About 125 feet into the woods from the parking lot, on the left side of the trail, is a prime example of the deep, rectangular holes drilled by the preserve’s namesake, the Mèmak.
 Look for these tell-tale signs of Pileated Woodpeckers throughout the preserve, and listen for the loud, resonant drumming in spring echoing from the shadows.
 For more information regarding trails, maps, rules & regulations and conservation visit: Mèmak Preserve